Genivia/RE-flex/doc/index.md

   `−−flex` `−−bison-complete` `−−bison-locations` | `int yyFlexLexer::yylex()`                                 | no global variables

 Option `−−prefix` may be used with option `−−flex` to change the prefix of the generated `yyFlexLexer` and `yylex`.
-This option can be combined with option `−−bison` to also change the prefix of the generated `yytext`, `yyleng`, and `yylineno`.
+This option may be combined with option `−−bison` to also change the prefix of the generated `yytext`, `yyleng`, and `yylineno`.